-When you create a graph, more tabs appear, but I’ll go over that later.
+More tabs appear when you create a graph, but I’ll go over that later.

 To pre-format all of your cells, you must first pick them all.
 To choose all cells, click the arrow in the top left corner of the grid or press ctrl/command + a.

-If the text in a cell is longer than the cell’s width, some would like to make it wrap to another side.
+If the text in a cell is longer than its width, some would like to wrap it to another side.
 To do so, select wrap text from the drop-down menu.